ibm-ecm/container-samples/k8s-yaml/README.md

     ```kubectl get svc | ecm-cmis```

+> **Reminder**: After you deploy, return to the instructions in the Knowledge Center, [Completing post deployment tasks for IBM FileNet Content Manager](https://www.ibm.com/support/knowledgecenter/en/SSYHZ8_18.0.x/com.ibm.dba.install/k8s_topics/tsk_deploy_postecmdeployk8s.html), to get your FileNet Content Manager environment up and running

-To deploy External Share Container:
+## Deploying the External Share container

+If you want to optionally include the external share capability in your environment, you also configure and deploy the External Share container.

+Ensure that you have completed the all of the preparation steps for deploying the External Share container: [Configuring external share for containers](https://www.ibm.com/support/knowledgecenter/en/SSYHZ8_19.0.x/com.ibm.dba.install/k8s_topics/tsk_ecmexternalsharek8s.html)

- 1. Use the deployment file to deploy External Share container:
+ 1. Use the deployment file to deploy the External Share container:

     ```kubectl apply -f es-deploy.yml```
- 2. Run the following command to get the Public IP and port to access Content Management Interoperability Services:
+ 2. Run the following command to get the Public IP and port to access External Share:

     ```kubectl get svc | ecm-es```

-To deploy ContentGraphQL Container:
+## Deploying the Technology Preview: Content Services GraphQL API container
+If you want to use the Content Services GraphQL API container, follow the instructions in the Getting Started technical notice: [Technology Preview: Getting started with Content Services GraphQL API](http://www.ibm.com/support/docview.wss?uid=ibm10883630)

- 1. Use the deployment file to deploy ContentGraphQL container:
+ 1. Use the deployment file to deploy the Content Services GraphQL API container:

     ```kubectl apply -f crs-deploy.yml```
- 2. Run the following command to get the Public IP and port to access Content Management Interoperability Services:
+ 2. Run the following command to get the Public IP and port to access the Content Services GraphQL API:

     ```kubectl get svc | ecm-crs```

-> **Reminder**: After you deploy, return to the instructions in the Knowledge Center, [Completing post deployment tasks for IBM FileNet Content Manager](https://www.ibm.com/support/knowledgecenter/en/SSYHZ8_18.0.x/com.ibm.dba.install/k8s_topics/tsk_deploy_postecmdeployk8s.html), to get your FileNet Content Manager environment up and running

 ## Uninstalling a Kubernetes release of FileNet Content Manager